 Clearly, the installation of a system such as a residential elevator is going to require the hiring of licensed and experienced professionals.
 There are residential elevator contractors selling and installing all major brands, and their work will include:

 This means that the homeowner will have to hire an experienced and licensed building contractor to assist them in preparing for the installation.
 This will usually mean that the following activities are also a significant part of the process:

 Most elevator suppliers will make a list of required electrical equipment that must be in place before the installation will occur as well.
 This means that the homeowner or their general contractor will need to ensure that a licensed electrician (charging between $75 to $200 per hour) installs such traditional fixtures as:

 Once this preparatory work is done and approved the average elevator installation will require approximately three to five days to complete.

 (15 square foot hydraulic elevator)

-Cost to install an elevator may vary depending on the state or city.
+Cost to install an elevator varies greatly by region.
 Get free estimates from elevator contractors in your city.